teamg4it/g4it/services/documentation/content/3-technical-documentation/6-ecomind/backend/db/referential/_index.md

 ---
-title: '1.3 - Digital Service definition'
+title: '1.3 - Referential'
-description: 'These tables are the datas available in the Digital Service module and their correspondance with the item for which impact datas are configured in G4IT'
+description: 'These tables are the referential with modification for Ecomind'
 weight: 10
 ---
 ## Entity relationship diagram